CtrlK

 Completeness

-Clearly answers both 'what' (run a WCAG 2.1 AA accessibility audit on a design or page) and 'when' (explicit trigger phrases and contextual triggers like reviewing a design for specific accessibility concerns before handoff).
+Clearly answers both 'what' (run a WCAG 2.1 AA accessibility audit on a design or page) and 'when' (explicit trigger phrases and contextual triggers like reviewing a design before handoff).
+The 'Trigger with' clause serves as an explicit 'Use when' equivalent.

 3 / 3